Cambridge-ICCS/cambridge-iccs.github.io/summerschool25-prerequisites.md

    - Maths (calculus, matrix algebra, regression)
    - Neural networks: See YouTube series by 3blue1brown, chapters 1-3.

-## Observation System Simulation Experiences: how to use ML for optimal sampling strategy
+## Observation System Simulation Experiences: how to use ML for optimal sampling strategy (Wednesday)

 * Have a working Python 3 installation on their system
 * Ideally download the data in advance of the session: [https://zenodo.org/records/12567970](https://zenodo.org/records/12567970).
 * Ideally clone the repository in advance of the session: [https://github.com/lcimoli/OSSE_pCO2](https://github.com/lcimoli/OSSE_pCO2)

-## Introduction to Julia
+## Introduction to Julia (Wednesday)

 * A Julia installation with Pluto.jl.
-Please following the setup instructions on the material for this session
+Please following the setup instructions [on the material for this session](https://github.com/Cambridge-ICCS/Summer-School-Julia-Tutorial).
 * Basic programming skills

-## Testing and correctness
+## Testing and correctness (Thursday)

 The concepts discussed in this course can be applied to almost any programming language, however we will use Python as a vehicle for specific examples and exercises.
 Therefore having at least a basic knowledge of Python will be useful as well as a working Python 3 installation on your system.
 Follow the instructions on the [workshop material GitHub to get setup with the examples](https://github.com/Cambridge-ICCS/testing-workshop/blob/main/example/).

-## FTorch
+## FTorch (Thursday)

 - A GitHub account.
 - Some previous experience with PyTorch and machine learning is useful but not essential.
 - Previous exposure to Fortran or a similar compiled language is useful but not essential.

-## Random Forests and Decision Trees
+## Random Forests and Decision Trees (Thursday)

 Undergraduate level knowledge of linear algebra and calculus.
 - Have a working Python 3 installation on their system.